-Join Us @URSeismo (updated: Nov. ’22)
+Join Us @EI_Lab (updated: Feb. ’24)

 - Diversity Philosophy: Our group believes that incorporating diversity into all aspects of education leads to a richer, more valuable experience for all our members.
-In partnership with the David T. Kearns Center at the University of Rochester, we will provide support to incoming students who are from under-represented populations.
+In partnership with the David T. Kearns Center at the University of Rochester, we will support incoming students from under-represented populations.
 Our commitment as a group is to provide all members with the necessary academic mentoring, and an inclusive environment in the lab that will ensure they can navigate unique educational backgrounds, experiences, and cultural influences, as they adjust to the learning journey that is the Ph.D. education.
 See the recommended resources and content in the library below.

-- Things to consider: Before you apply, please make use of the resources at the end of this page to navigate the transition from undergraduate education: short-term goals, tight structure and guided problem-solving of course-work to the unfamiliar, loosely structured, open-ended world of problem-solving in research and dissertation writing.
+- Things to consider: Before you apply, please make use of the resources at the end of this page to navigate the transition from undergraduate education: short-term goals, tight structure, and guided problem-solving of course-work to the unfamiliar, loosely structured, open-ended world of problem-solving in research and dissertation writing.
 In reaching out to me, I want to know the following:

 Undergraduates